Inside Facebook’s decision to eliminate facial recognition — for now

 Around the same time that it appeared the AI engineers were making headway, other teams focused on hate speech, issues of election integrity and polarization called attention to numerous problems, but many of their proposals were blocked or not fully implemented, according to previous reporting and to the internal documents.
 Some of these disappointments prompted Haugen, the whistleblower, to come forward with her searing critiques of Facebook’s practices.

-Haugen has testified before Congress and in the United Kingdom Parliament, saying that Facebook is fundamentally unable to reform itself from within.
+Haugen has testified before Congress and in British Parliament, saying that Facebook is fundamentally unable to reform itself from within.

 Facebook in turn has attacked journalists reporting on the documents and said they should not be taken out of context.
 It has said Haugen did not work directly on many of the issues laid out in the documents.